 Once prepped, the top got a deep new color that I’ve loved to use in the past with an Espresso Stain.
 It give the wood such richness and I like it better than the orangey feel the wood had prior.

 I applied the stain, let rest for 5 minutes and then wiped off with a lint-free cloth.
-I let the stain cure for about 30 minutes, and then applied two coats Dixie Belle Satin topcoat using my Palm Pro, making sure to let the coats cure for 2 hours in between.
+I let the stain cure for about 30 minutes, and then applied two coats poly topcoat using my Palm Pro, making sure to let the coats cure for 2 hours in between.

 Now comes the fun part…adding dimension.
 Woot!
 I wanted to create a point of interest on the front of this piece, so I purchased this wooden medallion applique.
 Isn’t it lovely?

 First, I apply a coat of wax using a brush or lint-free cloth.
-I chose to use Clear Wax, but you can use any of their waxes (white, black, grunge gray, or brown).
-While the wax is still tacky, I use my Square Brush to just pick up a hint of Dirt in Earth color.
-Doesn’t that sound funny?!
+I chose to use Clear Wax, but you can use any of the other waxes (white, black, gray, or brown).

-For the center panel that I painted in a different color, I also use the Dirt to make an oval where that wooden applique I showed you earlier is going to go.
+For the center panel that I painted in a different color, I also use waxes to make an oval where that wooden applique I showed you earlier is going to go.
 I daresay that this is easier to use than glazing and gives such a fun effect.

 Now the base of the waterfall hope chest is ready for my last step to add my wooden applique.
 With wood glue and my nailer, I just pop it on and I’m done!
 Hooray!

-Here’s an upclose peek of that applique with the painted details and gilded waxes highlighted with the Dixie Dirt.
+Here’s an upclose peek of that applique with the painted details and gilded waxes highlighted.

 The new look has the aged feel I love. mmm…My favorite part is the outcome of the top.
 You can hardly even see the repair piece I patched with.
 High five for having a veneer stash, right?